CODE-WITH-NIRBHAY/FACE-MASK-DETECTION-WITH-TENSORFLOW-KERAS/README.md

 - 🛠 **Enhance real-time prediction**: Add features like multiple face detection or alert systems.
 - ✨ **Fix bugs** and make improvements to make it more robust.

+  ## 🎉 License

+This project is licensed under the **MIT License**.
+Feel free to contribute, improve, and build upon it!

+---

 Let’s make the world a safer place – one mask detection at a time! 😷💙

 ---